Clicky

 4. Clogged Fuel Injectors/Damaged

-This section is for fuel injected models, basically, you –only- have to press a start button to turn it on.
+This section is for fuel injected jet skis, basically, you only have to press a start button to turn your jet ski on.
 If you have to pull a choke lever or turn a fuel selector, go to the next section.

 The fuel injectors are what spray gas into the cylinders, so they can ignite the fuel.
 These injectors can get clogged or damaged.

 The fuel injectors need to be tested to determine if that is the problem.
-The injectors going bad is not a common thing, so save testing them for last.
+The injectors going bad are not a common thing, so save testing them for last.

 5. Clogged Carburetor

-While fuel injectors going bad is a rare thing, carburetors or the fuel lines going to the carburetor going bad are a lot more common, especially today due to ethanol.
+While fuel injectors on jet skis going bad is a rare thing, carburetors or the fuel lines going to the carburetor going bad are a lot more common, especially today due to ethanol.

-If you have a carbureted engine and tried the gas, battery, and spark plugs, then cleaning the carb and replacing fuel lines should be the next thing you try.
+If you have a carbureted jet ski and tried the gas, battery, and spark plugs, then cleaning the carb and replacing fuel lines should be the next thing you try.

 6. Sucked Something Up

-Jet pumps are like giant vacuums, they will suck up anything that gets in front of the pump.
+Jet skis are like giant vacuums, they will suck up anything that gets in front of the pump.

-Since they are direct drive systems, when the engine is on the impeller is spinning and anything that stops that impeller also stops the engine.
+Since jet skis are direct drive systems, when the engine is on the impeller is spinning and anything that stops that impeller also stops the engine.

-With the machine is not in the water and the engine off, look in your pump to see if anything is stuck in your pump.
+With the jet ski out of the water and engine off, look in your pump to see if anything is stuck in your pump.
 Check your impeller for any damage and the wear ring too, as they can cause slow take-offs if damaged.

 7. Damaged Jet Pump

-A damaged jet pump, driveshaft and through-hull seal can cause it to bog down, sputter or even cut off.
+A damaged jet pump, driveshaft and through-hull seal can cause a jet ski to bog down, sputtering or even cut off.

-This can be a more involved process in fixing and will require taking the jet pump out to check it over.
+This can be a more involved process in fixing and will require taking the jet pump out to check it out.

 8. Wrong Key Or Mode